pau-tomas/gb-studio-plugins/README.md

 ### Display Advanced Menu

 Display a menu of multiple options and set the specified variable to the value of the chosen option.
 Menu option position and navigation order can be set for each item in the `Items` tab.
-The dialogue box size and the opening and closing direction can be set in the `Layout` tab.
+You can optionally set the 'B' button to close the menu setting the variable to '0' and can also make the last menu item return '0' when selected.
+The dialogue box size, opening and closing direction and the position of the menu (top or bottom) can be set in the `Layout` tab.
+The opening and closing speed of the menu can be set in the `Behavior` tab.

 There's no maximum character length per item, but the total amount of displayed characters is limited to by the number of tiles reserved for UI text (52 for non-color mode).